ManageIQ/topological_inventory-api-client/docs/DefaultApi.md

   limit: 100, # Integer | The numbers of items to return per page.
   offset: 0, # Integer | The number of items to skip before starting to collect the result set.
   filter: nil, # Object | Filter for querying collections.
-  sort_by: TopologicalInventoryApiClient::OneOfstringarray.new # OneOfstringarray | The list of attribute and order to sort the result set by.
+  sort_by: nil # Object | The list of attribute and order to sort the result set by.
 }

 begin